 - Uncertain Job Growth: Yet, a BLS report cautions that while AI boosts productivity, it may not always translate to job growth, leaving projections for education and professional services uncertain.

-Addressing these challenges requires a systemic approach, emphasizing the importance of behavioral health and adolescent psychiatry to support youth mental health and manage the rising rates of mental health conditions among young people.
-The lack of diversity among mental health professionals creates access issues for youth of color seeking care, further underscoring the need for systemic changes to ensure equitable support.
+Addressing these challenges requires a systemic approach, emphasizing the importance of behavioral health, adolescent psychiatry, and human services to support youth mental health and manage the rising rates of mental health conditions among young people.

 AI as the Ultimate Study Buddy—or Cheater’s Tool?
 Navigating AI Anxiety in Learning